johannbrehmer/stylegan2/README.md

 - Try on the CILVR cluster, it didn't work on Prince for reasons unknown
 - Use the workarounds in `dnn_lib/tflib/custom_ops.py` in this repo (based on [this StackOverflow discussion](https://stackoverflow.com/questions/59342888/tensorflow-error-this-file-requires-compiler-and-library-support-for-the-iso-c)).
 Instead iof the `-DNDEBUG` flag, can also modify the offending asssert in tensorflow (see the links in that SO discussion).
 - `module load cuda-10.0`
-- `conda create --name tensorflow python=3.6 tensorflow-gpu=1.15 Pillow  scipy  requests`
+- `conda create --name tensorflow python=3.6 tensorflow-gpu=1.15 Pillow  scipy  requests`, make sure it uses this `python`
+- `nvcc test_nvcc.cu -o test_nvcc -run`
+- `python run_generator.py generate-images --network=gdrive:networks/stylegan2-ffhq-config-f.pkl --seeds=6600-6625 --truncation-psi=0.5`

 ## StyleGAN2 &mdash; Official TensorFlow Implementation